 '''

-Download chattwo/chattwo.py

 class ChatRoomPoster(webapp.RequestHandler):

 def post(self):

 chatter = self.request.get("name")

 msg = self.request.get("message")

 global Messages

 Messages.append(ChatMessage(chatter, msg))

 Now that we've added the message to the chat, we'll redirect

 to the root page, which will make the users browser refresh to

 show the chat including their new message.

 self.redirect('/')

 '''

 Now, we need to put it together as an application.
-There are two parts: first, we need to write the Python code that creates the application object, and maps requests to our request handlers; and second, we need to write the applyaml file.
+There are two parts: first, we need to write the Python code that creates the application object, and maps requests to our request handlers; and second, we need to write the app.yaml file.
 Then we'll be able to test our application.

 The app.yaml file is pretty much exactly the same as before.
-I changed the name of the Python file for the new example, so we need to change the script entry in the applyaml file to the new name.
+I changed the name of the Python file for the new example, so we need to change the script entry in the app.yaml file to the new name.

 '''

-Download chattwo/app.yaml
+Download chaftwo/app.yaml

 application: markcc-chatroom-one

 version: 1

 runtime: python

-api version: 1
+api_version: 1

 handlers:

 - url: /.

 script: chattwo.py

 The Python webapp glue code is:

-Download chattwo/chattwo.py

-chatapp = webapp.WSGIApplication([('/', ChatRoomPage),

-('/talk', ChatRoomPoster)])
+'''

 def main():

-'''